 Transportation of Dangerous Goods (Canada)

 The dangers associated with hazardous goods are magnified when people transport them since they are in motion and may be exposed to dangerous conditions.
-The Canadian government enacted the Transportation of Dangerous Goods (TDG) Act to promote public safety.
-Everyone who transports hazardous goods needs to know what they are handling, what the dangers are and what to do in case of an emergency.
-Take this course as an overview to TDG regulations.
-Ideal learners include anyone who is involved in shipping or receiving dangerous goods.
+Everyone who handles hazardous goods as they move from one location to another needs to know what they are handling, what the dangers are and what to do in case of an emergency.
+Take this course as an overview of the transportation of dangerous goods.
+Ideal learners include Canadian workers involved in shipping or receiving dangerous goods.

 $29.95